na-na-hi/renget/archive/acegMPguide.md

 More advanced techniques:
 4. Countering meta builds
 5. Gunnery
+6. Special Weapons and how to use them
-6. Scoring system explanation
+7. Scoring system explanation
 Goodies:
-7. /aceg/-approved builds
+8. /aceg/-approved builds
-8. Miscellaneous
+9. Miscellaneous

 -----------------------